gborghesan/latex_notes/README.md

 To view on-line go to [ https://gborghesan.github.io/latex_notes](https://gborghesan.github.io/latex_notes)

 ## In-line enumeration
-To save space, it is usegful to make a enumered list in the form of _i)_ , _ii)_, etc. for doing so, I define the following environment:
+To save space, it is useful to make an enumerated list in the form of _i)_ , _ii)_, etc.
+To do so, I define the following environment:
 ```tex
 % packages for inline lists
 \usepackage{paralist}
 \newenvironment{inparlist}{\begin{inparaenum}[\itshape i)]}{\end{inparaenum}}
 ```
-The usage is the same of _itemize_ environment.
+The use is the same as the _itemize_ environment.

 ## Inclusion of figures ("The Easy Way")

-This is for figures that have been maede in inkscape; there are 2 options:
+This is for figures that have been made in Inkscape; there are 2 options:

-One option is to save directly from inkscape as tex (`LaTeX with PSTricks extensions`) and include the files.
+One option is to save directly from Inkscape as tex (`LaTeX with PSTricks extensions`) and include the files.

-Another option is to save as pdf, with the text saved as latex, as show in the following figure.
+Another option is to save it as a pdf, with the text saved as latex, as shown in the following figure.

 ![PDF + Latex](https://i.stack.imgur.com/IrkOZ.png "PDF + Latex")

 see also [this page](https://tex.stackexchange.com/questions/151232/exporting-from-inkscape-to-latex-via-tikz).

-This is by far the easiest; note that the `\includesvg` command uses the same command of inkscape but directly from shell.
+This is by far the easiest; note that the `\includesvg` command uses the same command of Inkscape but directly from the shell.

 In this kind of figure, latex code can be written directly in figures, see the This code is largely taken from [InkscapePDFLaTeX](http://tug.ctan.org/info/svg-inkscape/InkscapePDFLaTeX.pdf) documentation.